Email Marketing Automation made easy! Learn more >

 Companies that want to grow are faced with the challenge of managing more and more customers with fewer resources.
-Additionally, the customers are more demanding than before, require more information and expect first-class service.
+Additionally, customers are more demanding, require more information and expect first-class service.
 Marketing automation is not limited to marketing activities, but it is ideal for simplifying the sales process and putting customer support on a professional level.

 The automation of email marketing starts with simple auto-responders or trigger mails and goes up to multi-level campaigns, which consider the individual behavior of your subscribers.